About Priory Preserve

 Venture out into the open rolling hills dotted with gnarled apple trees and patches of remnant prairie.
 A small oak savanna sports tall prairie grasses and small bur oaks stretching their craggy limbs.
 Wander the oak woodlands with its high canopy, calming ferns, and lovely spring wildflowers.

 The adventurous will want to seek out the wetlands: wooded wetlands, grassy wetlands, the fern bog, a rich fen, all teeming with unusual insects and chorusing frogs.
+Volunteers have created an Interpretive Trail Guide for the preserve and Friends of Maplewood Nature have generously paid for publication of the brochure.
+Stop by Maplewood Nature Center to pick up a copy, or download a printable version (PDF).

-Terrain and Trails
+Terrain and Trails:

 46-acre natural area

-The preserve is located at the southwest corner of Century Avenue and Larpenteur Avenue.
+The preserve is located at the southwest corner of Century Avenue and Larpenteur Avenue

 On Larpenteur, Idaho, and Montana